cumanny-eke/themankned/README.md

-- 👋 Hi, I’m @themankned
+- 👋 Hi, I’m @neduuwa
-- 👀 I’m interested in data exploration, wrangling and mining
+- 👀 I’m interested in building interactive UIs
-- 🌱 I’m currently learning python, sql
+- 🌱 I’m currently learning: react.js
 - 💞️ I’m looking to collaborate on tech-based gigs
 - 📫 How to reach me +2349035503887